 the july garden chores

-EACH JULY DAY is a stern little conversation or two (or 10): with myself, to push onward; with certain weeds to please stop being so pushy; with the sky to please, please, please consider the concept of proper, soaking rain.
+EACH JULY DAY is a stern little conversation or two (or 10): with myself, to push onward; with certain weeds to please stop being so pushy; with the sky (if things get hot and dry) to please, please, please consider the regular concept of proper, soaking rain.

 Often, as July begins, I want to throw in the trowel; mow the whole place down or turn it under (think: bulldozer).